glennga/glennga.github.io/essays/smartquestions.md

 ## Ask smart questions in the right place

 Let's say we want to find out a answer to sorting a list in Lisp.
 Would you ask:
-a) womenshealthandfitness.com
+1) womenshealthandfitness.com
-b) myfoothurtsandidontknowwhy.net
+2) myfoothurtsandidontknowwhy.net
-c) stackoverflow.com
+3) stackoverflow.com

 I guess I could find an answer on myfoothurtsandidontknowwhy.net, but a large part of asking smart questions is asking the right group.
 In fact, different communities on Stack Exchange will give much different answers.
 Ask the Arduino community about a general microcontroller question and they will give you Arduino specific answers.